CSCfi/csc-user-guide/docs/computing/running/performance-checklist.md

 Many HPC applications benefit from binding OpenMP threads to CPU cores which can be achieved by setting `export OMP_PLACES=cores` in the batch job script.
+Note!
+Due to bug in OpenBLAS thread binding should not be specified when using threaded OpenBLAS (openblas/0.3.10-omp module).

 When starting new production runs it is also good practice to ensure correct thread affinity by adding to batch job script
 ```